Research

 The project has the following goals:

-1. Measure the lifetimes of the meta-stablestates and evaluate their potential in atomic clocks.
+1. Measure the lifetimes of the meta-stable states and evaluate their potential in atomic clocks.

-2. Perform photo-associative spectroscopy and determine the long-range potential energy surfaces of mercury dimer.
+2. Perform photo-association spectroscopy and determine the long-range potential energy surfaces of mercury dimer.
 Mercury dimer is important for the test of new methods of ab-initio calculations due to the relativistic effects and correlations present.
 These measurements will result in important input for these models.

 3. Form ultra-cold, i.e. translationally, vibrationally and rotationally cold Hg dimers by pumping Raman transitions in the dimer.